dart-lang/language/doc/life_of_a_language_feature.md

 This is a general checklist for shipping a feature:
 - [ ] Make sure all pre-migrations are complete.
 - [ ] Submit a CL that enables the feature by default in the upcoming version.
+  - [ ] Write a `CHANGELOG` entry for this language feature.
+Include any breaking changes that are introduced by this feature, as well as any notes that could help package authors with the migration.
 - [ ] Follow up on documentation changes which should come out when the stable version with your feature comes out.
 - [ ] Communicate with the team that there's a new feature and invite everyone